-Superficial Siderosis associated ataxia describes the incoordination symptoms which come from your loss of voluntary muscle control beginning with your arms or legs.
-This form of ataxia is considered a symptom of your medical condition and differs from Hereditary Ataxia or Sporadic Ataxia which are separate neurological diseases.
-This is a direct result of the degenerative changes in your central nervous system.
+Superficial Siderosis linked ataxia describes the incoordination resulting from your loss of voluntary muscle control, often beginning with your arms or legs.
+This form of ataxia is considered a symptom of your medical condition and differs from Hereditary Ataxia or Sporadic Ataxia, which are distinct neurological diseases.
+Superficial Siderosis patients frequently experience different cerebellar ataxia symptoms combined with signs of central and peripheral vestibulopathy.¹

 - Wide-based gait balance